How to Clean Dust From a Computer Tower/Case

 Instead, spray a little of the window cleaner onto the lint-free cloth or tissue and wipe the screen.

 A CRT may be recognized if it has a long back as opposed to the short back of an LCD.

-Cleaning a LCD is a much more delicate task.
+Cleaning an LCD/LED is a much more delicate task.

-Do not use any chemicals while cleaning an lcd.
-Simply use a lint free cloth and very gently 'buff' you screen.
-If after this and your screen is still dirty add a little water to the lint free cloth and pass it over the screen GENTLY.
+Do not use any chemicals while cleaning an LCD/LED.
+Simply use a lint-free cloth and very gently 'buff' your screen.
+If after this and your screen is still dirty add a little water to the lint-free cloth and pass it over the screen GENTLY.

 You can now clean the outside of your case including the parts unscrewed, using compressed air and a cloth.
 The cables that were removed from the case should also be disinfected.
 Lightly dampen a cloth with diluted cleaning solution and gently but firmly pull cables through the cloth or pull the cloth over the cables.
 Too tight a grip may damage cables!

 Now your case could be set up and cables plugged in (cables should NOT contain traces of water).